rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 See the [SQLite documentation](https://www.sqlite.org/isolation.html) for more details.

 ## Automatic Backups
 rqlite supports automatically backing up the underlying SQLite database to Cloud-hosted storage.
 The backup process can be configured to run periodically and uploads the entire SQLite database to the Cloud each time.
-It does compress the backup before uploading, and won't upload a backup if the SQLite database hasn't changed since the last upload took place.
+It does compress the backup before uploading (using GZIP), and won't upload a backup if the SQLite database hasn't changed since the last upload took place.

 Backups are controlled via a special configuration file, which is passed to `rqlited` using the `-auto-backup` flag.
 The configuration file also supports variable expansion -- this means any variable starting with `$` will be replaced with that [value from Environment variables](https://pkg.go.dev/os#ExpandEnv).